DanieleMDiNosse/Nested_Sampling/docs/source/guidelines.rst

 Here there is a fast overview of the theory behind the algorithm, the challanges that I have encountered during the implementation and how I faced them.
-It is not meant to be a sophisticated or even correct treatment, since the project's scope was a university exam (Introduction to Bayesian Probability Theory by Walter Del Pozzo, University of Pisa) and the problem at hand is very difficult.
+It is not meant to be a sophisticated or even correct treatment, since the project's scope was a university exam (Introduction to Bayesian Probability Theory by professor Walter Del Pozzo, University of Pisa) and the problem at hand is very difficult.
 It was not required to obtain exact results.
 If I will help someone to get an idea of how to handle the problem, I will be happy.

 Brief Introduction
 ------------------